rcliao/cs-437-CSM/README.md

 Steps by steps in windows(sorry, I only have microsoft):

+* note: before start the following steps, please download the [node.js](http://nodejs.org) first; then download the content of github
+    * there are a few ways to download from github, first using git bash
+    * i think you can also click on "zip" button and it will be downloaded automatically
+    * if you have trouble getting environment done, please post on group as soon as possible, I'm willing to help
+* once you are done with downloading the above things (node.js) you can do the following thing to test the environment

 1. open "commmand prompt"

 2. direct yourself to this folder (example: c:/user/[username]/cs-437-CSM)